thediveo/lxkns/docs/discovery-examples.md

-# API Examples
+# Discovery Examples

 These are simple examples to give you a first impression.
 For the real-world gory stuff, please take a look at the `examples/` and `cmd/` directories in the lxkns repository. 😇

-## 🔎 Discovery
+## 🔎 Namespaces Only

-This simple example code runs a full namespace discovery and then prints all namespaces found, sorted by their type, then by their ID.
+This simple example code runs a full namespace (-only) discovery and then prints all namespaces found, sorted by their type, then by their ID.

 ```go
 package main